unilogs/unilogs.github.io/src/pages/case-study.md

 To understand what a log observability platform is, we first need to understand observability.
 Observability is, in brief, the ability to observe the inner workings of a software system.
 This is especially important in the context of a distributed application, where various functions are spread across different devices, making it difficult to get a holistic picture of its inner workings.

-For example, if a user experiences slow response times when ordering a pizza, there are several things that could be causing the delay.
+For example, if a user experiences slow response times when ordering a pizza, there are several things that could be causing the delay:
 - Network latency could be higher than normal
 - The validation of the order on the front-end application could be unusually slow
 - The backend server could be having difficulty connecting to the database